 I have also partnered with additional researchers to study snail distributions across spatial scales (e.g. within and among marsh sites) and at additional sites along the Georgia Coast.

-In 2018, I look forward to expanding my research to delve into the top-down effects of additional trophic levels (e.g. nekton) and the physiological mechanisms underlying variability in snail-plant interactions (e.g. metabolic traits).
+I look forward to expanding my research to delve into the top-down effects of additional trophic levels (e.g. nekton) and the physiological mechanisms underlying variability in snail-plant interactions (e.g. metabolic traits).